 During WWII, the community was brought together and threatened to come up with 20Kg of gold to not be sent to concentration camps within a 24 hour period.
 Not just the Jewish community but other Romans came together and met the ransom, however, the Nazi promise was not kept and they were taken to the camps anyway.

-We really enjoyed walking through this ancient area of Rome, of course, the weather got a little nicer with the sun coming out and still snow everywhere.
+We really enjoyed walking through this ancient area of Rome, Italy. the weather got a little nicer with the sun coming out and still snow everywhere.

-One of the surreal things we experienced while we were walking the city was how far up the city has been built.
-Notice as you walk the city how much lower the streets were in Ancient Rome.
-I think you are actually able to walk through these ruins in better weather, but perhaps because the weather was so slippery and wet the ruins were closed to tourists.
-I was still able to get great shots.
+When you do being touring around Rome, one of the surreal things we experienced while we were walking the city was how far up the city has been built up.
+First, you will notice as you walk the city how much lower the streets were in Ancient Rome.
+Additionally, you will want to walk through these ruins.
+Perhaps in better weather, it was so slippery and wet, the ruins were closed to tourists.
+However, I was still able to get great pictures and shots.